Share This Article

 April 21, 2026

-Billboard's Women in Music 2026 executives list includes five women working at the center of K-pop's global business push: Shin Seon-jeong of BigHit Music, Mitra Darab of HYBE x Geffen Records, Song Ji-eun, also known as Shannen, of JYP Japan and ONE Label, plus Kim Ji-won and Choi Jung-min of SM Entertainment.
-That five-name showing matters because it stretches across the industry's biggest export machines instead of rewarding a single company silo, according to Billboard's Women in Music 2026 list.
-Korea JoongAng Daily also confirmed the April 20 roundup and noted that the recognition ceremony is set for April 29 at the Hollywood Palladium in Los Angeles.
-For a business story, this is a loud signal.
-K-pop's global expansion is no longer being framed only through artists and chart wins.
-The executives building the pipelines are getting named too.
+Billboard's Women in Music 2026 executives list includes five women working inside K-pop's global business engine: Shin Seon-jeong of BigHit Music, Mitra Darab of HYBE x Geffen Records, Song Ji-eun, also known as Shannen, of JYP Japan and ONE Label, plus Kim Ji-won and Choi Jung-min of SM Entertainment.
+That five-name showing matters because it stretches across several of the industry's biggest export systems instead of rewarding one company silo, according to Billboard's Women in Music 2026 list.
+Korea JoongAng Daily also confirmed the April 20 roundup and noted that the recognition ceremony is scheduled for April 29 at the Hollywood Palladium in Los Angeles.
+This is why the list hits harder than a normal trade shoutout.
+K-pop's global reach is no longer being measured only through artists and chart peaks.
+The executives designing the systems are getting named in public too.

 Why the five-executive count matters

 The strongest detail in this year's K-pop presence is the spread.
-Shin and Mitra Darab landed in Billboard's multisector category, while Song Ji-eun, Kim Ji-won, and Choi Jung-min were recognized under labels, distributors, and artist services, according to Billboard and Korea JoongAng Daily.
-That split makes the story bigger than a single trophy headline.
-It shows K-pop's influence reaching both creative-business strategy and frontline global operations.
-Shin's inclusion speaks to the scale of HYBE's system through BigHit Music, while Darab's spot reinforces how HYBE x Geffen turned KATSEYE into a live case study for cross-market pop building.
-Song's listing matters for a different reason.
-Her remit covers JYP Japan and ONE Label, with artists including 2PM, Stray Kids, and NEXZ, so Billboard is effectively recognizing the executive layer that keeps JYP's regional machine moving.
+Shin Seon-jeong and Mitra Darab landed in Billboard's multisector lane, while Song Ji-eun, Kim Ji-won, and Choi Jung-min were recognized under labels, distributors, and artist services, according to Billboard and Korea JoongAng Daily.
+That distribution makes the story bigger than a single headline about one company winning prestige.
+It shows K-pop's influence reaching both strategic leadership and daily international execution.
+Shin's inclusion reflects the scale of HYBE's system through BigHit Music, while Darab's place reinforces how HYBE x Geffen turned KATSEYE into a live test case for cross-market pop building.
+HITKULTR's recent KATSEYE chart coverage showed how quickly that infrastructure is translating into measurable crossover traction.
+Song's listing matters for a different reason, because her remit spans JYP Japan and ONE Label, with artists including 2PM, Stray Kids, and NEXZ.

 SM's repeat recognition says the global playbook is sticking